citusdata/citus_docs/tech_soln/real_time_dashboards.rst

 .. code-block:: sql

-  -- this part must be run on all workers
+  -- this part must be run on all nodes
   CREATE EXTENSION hll;

   -- this part runs on the master